Head coach Damon Rensing provides insight into what the Spartans have in store.

-Stannard has helped lead the Spartans to three NCAA Tournament bids over the last four years, which includes a run to the Sweet 16 in 2010 (where MSU lost to UNC on penalty kicks), and a Big Ten Tournament title and appearance in the round of 32 in 2012.
-During his tenure on Damon Rensing's staff, Stannard has helped MSU re-establish itself in the national picture, consistently taking on top-10 competition and compiling victories over perennial powers Maryland, Akron, Notre Dame, and Indiana, among others.
+Stannard has helped lead the Spartans to four NCAA Tournament bids over the last five years, including a run to the Elite Eight last season, the Sweet 16 in 2010 (where MSU lost to UNC on penalty kicks), and a Big Ten Tournament title and appearance in the round of 32 in 2012.
+During his tenure on Damon Rensing's staff, Stannard has helped MSU re-establish itself in the national picture, consistently taking on top-10 competition and compiling victories over perennial powers Maryland, Akron, Notre Dame, Georgetown and Indiana, among others.

 In the spring of 2012, Stannard was named the first-ever head coach of Detroit City FC of the National Premire Soccer League, which plays its games at Cass Tech high school in Detroit.
 He guided Le Rouge to a 5-2-5 overall record (good for second in its division) with a team featuring former Spartans Spencer Thompson, Josh Rogers, Craig Hearn, and Jeremy Clark.

-Stannard has helped bring Top-40 recruiting classes to the Spartans, which includes the No. 8 recruiting class in 2012, which was tops in the Big Ten.
-In addition, the program achieved its highest-ever team GPA in 2011 and earned a NSCAA team academic award.
+Stannard has helped bring Top-40 recruiting classes to the Spartans, which includes the No. 8 recruiting class in 2012, the highest-ranked class in the Big Ten.
+In addition, the program achieved the highest men's team GPA at Michigan State in 2013.

 While at NIU, Stannard worked under two-time MAC Coach of the Year, Steve Simmons.
 The Huskies won a total of 44 games in the four seasons of Stannard's tenure and went to the second round of the NCAA College Cup in 2006.
 A 2001 graduate of Creighton University, Stannard has his United States Soccer Federation (USSF) National "A" Coaching License and his NSCAA Premier Diploma.
 With the Bluejays, Stannard became accustomed to success as Creighton reached the NCAA College Cup Elite Eight on two occasions and advanced to the Final Four his freshman season.
 In all, Stannard helped the Bluejays to a total of 60 wins in his four-year career.